darcien/blog/content/p/airgradient/index.md

 [ha-esp-integration]: https://www.home-assistant.io/integrations/esphome/

-From the HA dasbhoard, do:
+From the HA dashboard, do:
 1. Open "Settings > Devices & Services",
 2. In "Integrations" tab, press "ADD INTEGRATION" in bottom right,
 3. Search and click "ESPHome" integration,